Craigencalt and

 experiences - at your leisure.

-The picture of "Winter Queen of the Loch", by Paul Williams (see News page) is of a female kingfisher in her winter residence at the head of Kinghorn Loch.
-This was a worthy winner of the 2023 Photo Competition which attracted 41 entries from Friends, and voted for by the Friends of CRCT.
-The result was announced at the Annual BBQ held on Friday 18th August.
+The picture of "Puffins on Inchkeith - Not Talking", by Ian Archibald (see News page) is of two of the colony of puffins established on Inchkeith.
+Inchkeith is a large island in the Firth of Forth, within the parish of Kinghorn.
+It is renowned for its fortifications over a long period from Napoleonic to WWII times and its huge population of harbour and grey seals.
+This is a reminder of the prolific wildlife of the area and superb winner of the 2024 Photo Competition which attracted 44 entries from Friends, and voted for by the Friends of CRCT.
+The result was announced at the Annual BBQ held on Friday 23rd August.
 The standard of entries was, as always, extremely high and the divergence of subject matter made voting quite a challenge!

 See the Friends page for information on the timetable and rules of this Annual event.

-So why not get snapping for 2024.
-The deadline for entries is the end of July.
+So why not get snapping for 2025.
+The deadline for entries is mid August.
 You can submit up to three photos, either to info@craigencalttrust.org.uk or by hand or post for paper prints.

 Everyone will love your photos so be brave, let's have them!

-The 2023 annual BBQ was held at Craigencalt Cottage on Friday, 18th August and it was an excellent turnout.
-The weather was kind to us and mild enough to sit out and enjoy the country air.
-Tom Courts helped sponsor the BBQ grub while Ron's curries were well appreciated, together with Marilyn's quiches and chef-de-BBQ, Gareth.
+The 2024 annual BBQ was held at Craigencalt Cottage on Friday, 23rd August and it was a good turnout.
+The weather was very kind to us, given the poor summer we have had, and mild enough to sit out and enjoy the country air.
+Ron's curries were well appreciated, together with Marilyn's quiches and chef-de-BBQ, Gareth.
 A great time was had by all.
 Look forward to keeping a BBQ date next year.

 Recreation, Education and Exercise